abdullahaleem/unsupervised-pattern-mining/README.md

 least MIS(i). i is called a frequent item.
 2. Sort all the discovered frequent items in ascending order according to their MIS values.
 Let i1, …, iu be the frequent items in the sorted order.
-3. For each item ik in the above sorted order,
+3. For each item ik in the above sorted order:

   (i) identify all the data sequences in S that contain ik and at the same time remove every item j in each sequence that does not satisfy
   |sup(j) – sup(ik)| ≤ SDC.
 The resulting set of sequences is denoted by Sk.
   Note that we are not using ik as the prefix to project the database S.

   (ii) call the function r-PrefixSpan(ik, Sk, count(MIS(ik))) (restricted PrefixSpan), which finds all sequential patterns that contain ik, i.e., no pattern that does not contain ik should be generated. r-PrefixSpan() uses count(MIS(ik)) (the minimum support count in terms of the number of sequences) as the only minimum support for mining in Sk.
   The sequence count is easier to use than the MIS value in percentage, but they are equivalent.
 Once the complete set of such patterns is found from Sk, All occurrences of ik are removed from S.

 r-PrefixSpan() is almost the same as PrefixSpan with one important difference.
 During each recursive call, either the prefix or every sequence in the